What is Click-Through Rate?

-Click-through rate, or CTR, is a metric that comes from Google Search Console that SEOs and marketers follow to alert them to the performance of their SERP listings.
+Click-through rate, or CTR, is a metric that comes from Google Search Console that SEOs and marketers follow to alert them to the performance of their listings on the search engine results pages (SERPs).

 The CTR is based on how many people click through a link to a URL out of the total number of people who saw it.
 It’s important to note that click-through rate is entirely organic-based, which means only organic search engine clicks are considered for its calculation.